 What is the format of the classes?

-Students will be provided with the recorded professor lectures a week in advance of the discussion class which they will watch on their own time.
-The 1.5hr Zoom meetings included in the schedule in the syllabus will consist of q+a/discussion with the students and professor.
+The format of the classes is hybrid, including a pre-recorded 1-hour lecture for students to watch on their own time and a 1.5-hour live Q&A and discussion session on Zoom with the professor.
 Coming into the discussion classes, students are expected to have watched the recordings and read the readings which are listed in the syllabus.

 -